 ▸ About potentially dangerous encounters: To avoid the situation or minimize the risk of such encounters, know where you go and what you are likely to encounter.
 Simply avoid areas with high risks.

 ▸ If you dive with a group, ask the leader(s) what is the retreating protocol before you go, insist on a proper debriefing.

 ▸ If encountering sharks while diving is more manageable, the same can’t be said when snorkeling or swimming.
-Do not go swimming or snorkeling in areas where sharks have been observed, even in proximity of reefs.
+Do not go swimming or snorkeling in areas where sharks have been observed, even in the proximity of reefs.
 Do not go for a swim at dusk or dawn time in those areas either.
 In the Red Sea, a few accidents happened to swimmers that went in waters where sharks were known to transit.

 When we dive, we are often at the same level as the shark and we are able to circle when they start circling us.
 We are also more alert.
-It is possible that we are then less appealing because we look less like a prey.
+It is possible that we are then less appealing because we look less like prey.
 What is dangerous for example, when diving with sharks, is going back up too fast.
-This will attract the shark attention because you look like a potential prey.
+This will attract the shark’s attention because you look like potential prey.

 ▸ As for the curious sharks: Most shark species that are inquisitive enough for close approaches are found in open water, not along the reef.
 Staying next to, or retreating to, the reef should help avoid a close encounter.
 If conditions allow it, surface next to the reef and wait to be picked up.

 And for good pieces of advice for when diving with sharks, check our wild tip: